AllenGleeson/Ellas_Design/readme.md

 ## Technologies Used

-This project used Django, Bootstrap 5, HTML5 & CSS3, JS, Jquery, Python3.
+This project used Django, Bootstrap 5, HTML5 & CSS3, JS, Jquery, Python3, PostgresSQL.
 Github is used for version control and the website is hosted on Heroku.

 Django Framework: